Robert E. Stein

 Expertise:

-Sales, Purchasing, Advanced Pricing, Inventory, Item Master, Engineering Change Management, Return Material Authorization, Configurator, Product Data Management, Shop Floor Control, Product Costing/Manufacturing Accounting, Manufacturing and Distribution Planning (MRP), OMW Tool Set, Interoperablity.
+Sales, Purchasing, Advanced Pricing, Inventory Management, Product Data Management, Shop Floor Control, Product Costing/Manufacturing Accounting, Forecasting, Manufacturing and Distribution Planning (MRP/DRP/PRP), Sales Configurator, Engineer to Order, Project Management Workbench, Project Requirements Planning, Actual Cost.

 Revision Levels: